bradmartin/cache-autocomplete/README.md

 #### Public Methods
+- `create(opts: CACompleteOptions)` - create a cache autocomplete using the options object.
 - `clearCache(url?: string)` - If a url is specified only that url is removed from storage.
 If no url is specified all CacheAutoComplete items are removed from storage.